Instant Pot Crack Chicken Pasta – cheesy ranch perfection

 What to serve with this recipe

 - Make it a casserole: Brown chicken in skillet, and cook pasta, as directed on package.
 Mix remaining ingredients (omitting broth), then stir in chicken and pasta.
 Spoon into greased 9 x 13 inch baking dish.
-Bake in preheated 375°F oven for 30-35 minutes.
+Bake in preheated 375°F oven for 30 to 35 minutes.
 Garnish as desired.

 - Add veggie power: Stir in chopped spinach, green peas, cooked green beans, or corn after stirring in cheese.